meadowdata/meadowrun/examples/meadowgrid.md

 - `PoetryProject()` (not implemented): a pyproject.toml and poetry.lock file in the `code_deployment` that specifies versions of the interpreter and libraries
 - `CondaEnv()` (not implemented): a condaenv.yml file in the `code_deployment` that specifies versions of the interpreter and libraries
 - `PipRequirements()` (not implemented): a requirements.txt file in the `code_deployment` that specifies versions of the interpreter and libraries
-- `ServerAvailableInterpreter(interpreter_path="/deployments/my_code/venv/bin/python")`: a python interpreter that already exists on the job worker machines.
+- `ServerAvailableInterpreter(interpreter_path="/deployments/my_code/venv/bin/python")`: a python interpreter that already exists on the agent machines.
 You are responsible for installing/managing the referenced interpreter
-- `ServerAvailableInterpreter(interpreter_path=meadowgrid.config.MEADOWGRID_INTERPRETER)`: the python interpreter that the job worker is running with.
+- `ServerAvailableInterpreter(interpreter_path=meadowgrid.config.MEADOWGRID_INTERPRETER)`: the python interpreter that the agent is running with.
 Should not be used except for tests.

 Examples of `code_deployment` are:
 - `GitRepoBranch(repo_url="https://github.com/meadowdata/test_repo", branch="main")`: a branch on a git repo (the branch defaults to `main`).
 Note that this is not deterministic (branches can resolve to different commits over time).
 - `GitRepoCommit(repo_url="https://github.com/meadowdata/test_repo", commit="d44155a28cdcb171e6bad5090a787e9e15640663")`: a specific commit in a git repo
-- `ServerAvailableFolder(code_paths=["/deployments/my_code"])`: typically a shared folder that the job worker has access to via the machine's file system.
+- `ServerAvailableFolder(code_paths=["/deployments/my_code"])`: typically a shared folder that the agent has access to via the machine's file system.
 You are responsible for populating/managing the referenced folders.
 - `None`: no additional code is needed beyond the interpreter.

 `function` can reference any library or code provided by `code_deployment` and `interpreter_deployment`.